 (h) the Supplier may refer to the Buyer, orally or in writing, as a customer of the Services for promotional, marketing, fundraising and financial reporting purposes.

-9.2.
+9.1.
 All fees are as set forth in the applicable Order Form and will be paid by the Buyer within seven (7) days of invoice, unless otherwise specified in the applicable Order Form.
-The rates in the Order Form are valid for the initial one month period of each Subscription Term and thereafter may be subject to an adjustment increase.
+The rates in the applicable Order Form are valid for the Initial Term and thereafter may be subject to an adjustment increase, unless otherwise specified in that Order Form.
 The Buyer is responsible for paying all Taxes, and all Taxes are excluded from any fees set forth in the applicable Order Form.
 If the Buyer is required by law to withhold any Taxes from the Buyer's payment, the fees payable by the Buyer will be increased as necessary so that after making any required withholdings, the Supplier receives and retains (free from any liability for payment of Taxes) an amount equal to the amount it would have received had no such withholdings been made.
 Any late payments will be subject to a service charge equal to 1.5% per month of the amount due or the maximum amount allowed by law, whichever is less.

 9.3 All amounts and fees stated or referred to in this agreement: